RuoHan-Chen/VanderbiltBlockchain2024Project/README.md

 ## Step 2: Recreate the Project
 - Use the Remix IDE to recreate the project as demonstrated in the tutorial.
+- You do not need to worry about the premade code on remix (Ballot, Storage, ect)
 - https://www.youtube.com/watch?v=ZeFjGJpzI7E

 ## Step 3: Copy Improved Code